TSWT133/Data-Analysis-Projects/README.md

 ### Project Overview
 Each project in this repository demonstrates a specific aspect of data analysis, including:

-**Data Cleaning:** Transforming raw data into a structured format suitable for analysis.
+**ETL:** ETL (Extract, Transform, Load): Converting raw data into a structured format optimized for analysis.

 **Exploratory Data Analysis (EDA):** Uncovering patterns, trends, and relationships within the data.

 **Visualization:** Creating visual representations to communicate insights effectively.

-**Report Writing:**

-I have utilized a diverse set of tools and programming languages, including:
+Tools and programming languages used:

 **SQL:** Performing data querying and manipulation using SQL databases.